glanzkaiser/glanzshamzs/Lucriflaw/Readme.md

 Trust me..
 Lucrif is the other co-author.
 I am not the only vessel.

 A spin-off or suggestion a bit wild from me: If no abortion then bring the rapist and brutally torture him till death and the one torture that person will get USD 100,000.
 Fair enough?
 Want a crazy world, it will happens if you always bring inequality especially to female.
-They are smarter, more independent, smarter, and will wipe out any that bother them.
+They are smarter, more independent, richer, faster, and will wipe out any that bother them.
 ```
 "Si tu es le fils de Dieu et descends de la croix"
 ```